With different pathways leading to Australian permanent citizenship, this post will explore why Partner visas are so popular.

-A part of the reason that that partner visas are so popular is that compared to other pathways to PR, they are a relatively quick pathway and require few qualifying criteria to be met.
+A part of the reason that partner visas are so popular is that compared to other pathways to PR, they are a relatively quick pathway and require few qualifying criteria to be met.

-There are so many ways you can sponsor a partner.
-These are if once you turn 18 years old, even if you are unemployed or on a welfare benefit and even still living at home.
+There are a range of ways you can sponsor a partner.
+The basic requirements can be met once you turn 18 years old and are available even if you are unemployed or on a welfare benefit and even still living at home.
 Former migrants who hold a permanent residence visa can also sponsor a partner, even if permanent residency was granted very recently.

-The key threshold is simply the requirement to provide that the relationship between the sponsor and applicant is genuine.
-Even if the visa is refused, there is a second opportunity to prove the relationship at the Administrative Appeals tribunal.
+The key requirement is simply to demonstrate that the relationship between the sponsor and applicant is genuine.
+Even if the visa is refused, there is a second opportunity to prove the relationship at the Administrative Appeals Tribunal.

 As of June 2018, there were 1.4 million persons in Australia on temporary visas (not including New Zealanders) and around 673,000 are overseas students.

-Almost all are eligible for a prized permanent residence visa via the partner visa pathway if they can find a resident willing to sponsor them.
-Given that the skilled visas are becoming harder and harder to obtain, many prospective migrants likely consider that a partner visa represents the quickest pathway to permanent residence.
+Almost all are eligible for a permanent residence visa via the partner visa pathway if they commence a genuine relationship.
+Given that skilled visas are becoming harder to obtain, many prospective migrants likely consider that a partner visa represents the quickest pathway to permanent residence.
 There are no complex English language requirements nor any need to find an employer willing to sponsor them.
-In 2016-17 around 11,048 former overseas students received a partner visa, in 2017-18 around 9,257 did.
+In 2016-17 around 11,048 former overseas students received a partner visa.
+In 2017-18 around 9,257 did.

 This means that around half of those receiving a partner visa while in Australia in 2017-18 were overseas students or former overseas students